para-lipics/para-lipics/README.md

 Due to current limitations in Typst's font handling, some required fonts must be installed manually.
 If fonts are missing, fallback fonts will be used (which may alter the visual fidelity of the result).

-If the required fonts are unavailable during compilation, the template will use fallback fonts embedded in the CLI.
+If the required fonts are unavailable during compilation, the template will use built-in fallback fonts from the CLI.
 - If you're using the **web app**, upload the `.ttf` or `.otf` files directly into your project.
 - If you're using the **CLI**, either install the fonts on your system or specify them using the `--font-path` option.